Why Would I Need a Cat Groomer?

 - cats whose fur has become greasy, which includes short haired cats, causing the hair to stick together forming knots, matts and then pelts

 - excessive shedding, in particular when starting to lose their winter coat in spring

 - kittens weaned from their mothers too early

 - cats who have been / are unwell

 - a number of other reasons

 Matts and knots will become very uncomfortable over time.
-They may start out small but will only get worse if left un-checked.
+They may start out small but will only get worse if not removed.
 Your cat may try to scratch, lick or chew them out of their fur – often resulting in painful skins sores and furballs which they will try to cough up.